-Counties remain concerned about any health care reform that could transfer responsibility to counties, without commensurate financing structures or in a manner not compatible with the County's system.
-Counties support a concept of universal health coverage for all Californians.
-Toward that end, counties urge the state to enact a system of health coverage and care delivery that builds upon the strengths of the current systems in our state, including county-operated systems serving vulnerable populations.
+The County remains concerned about the implementation of any health care reform measures that could transfer responsibility to counties, without commensurate financing structures or in a manner not compatible with the County's system.
+The County supports a concept of universal health coverage for all Californians.
+Toward that end, the County urges the state to enact a system of health coverage and care delivery that builds upon the strengths of the current systems in our state, including county-operated systems serving vulnerable populations.

 Currently, California has a complex array of existing coverage and delivery systems that serve many, but not all, Californians.
 Moving this array of systems into a universal coverage framework is a complex undertaking that requires sound analysis, thoughtful and deliberative planning, and a multi-year implementation process.
-As California moves forward with health care reform, counties urge the State to prevent reform efforts from exacerbating problems with existing service and funding.
-The State must also consider the differences across California counties and the impacts of reform efforts on the network of safety-net providers, including county providers.
+As California moves forward with health care reform, the County urges the state to prevent reform efforts from exacerbating problems with existing service and funding.
+The state must also consider the differences across California counties and the impacts of reform efforts on the network of safety-net providers, including county providers.
 The end result of health reform must provide a strengthened health care delivery system for all Californians, including those served by the safety net.